Nirvana2047/mosquitto_with_filter/README.md

-I put the unitest code to the tese/unitest/,code covers nothing,can see more example there. use the project by follow steps. git clone this repository. make meet errors fix errors install
+I put the unitest code to the tese/unitest/,code covers nothing,can see more example there. use the project by follow steps. git clone this repository.

+make.

+meet errors.

+fix errors.

+install.